sofie-rk/algorithms_and_data_structures/binary_heap/README.md

 Each node in a heap store v.key, v.parent, v.left, v.right

 In a **max heap**, the root node must be the maximum among all keys.
+For all nodes v, all keys in left subtree and right subtree must be less than or equal to v.key.
 An example is given below.
 In a **min heap**, the root node must be the minimum among all keys.
+For all nodes v, all keys in left subtree and right subtree must be bigger than or equal to v.key.

 ![heap1](heap1.png)